 mechanical properties of the Beryllium Copper of your choice.

-- Overview of Beryllium Copper
+- Fatigue Strength of Beryllium Copper Wire

-- Physical Properties of Beryllium Copper
+- Important Facts About Beryllium Copper

-- Beryllium Copper Alloys
+- Performance Characteristics of Beryllium Copper Wire